karambarakat/myportfolio/_docker.md

-this is just a blueprint for nodejs monorepos with docker docker is not allowing code reusablitiy in dockerfiles and it is--it will effect readability this file should be used as a reference for the dockerfile in the root of every package
+this is just a blueprint for nodejs monorepos with docker docker is not allowing code reusablitiy in dockerfiles and if it is--it will effect readability this file should be used as a reference for the dockerfile in the root of every package

 ```dockerfile